Printed circuit boards are everywhere. In an increasingly digitized and automized world, these electronic components are found in tons of devices.

 But thanks to progress in technology, manufacturers have now automated this step.
 The machine suctions up SMT components and places them accurately on top of the solder paste in the pre-programmed positions.

-They’re put down at high speeds and can place up to 30,000 components an hour.
+They’re put down at high speeds, placing up to 30,000 components an hour.

-Once the components are all in place, they need firmly attaching to the board.
-This occurs during the soldering process, where a material called ‘solder’ is melted to form conductive connections between the parts and their pads.
+Once the components are all in place, they must be firmly attached to the board.
+This occurs during soldering, where a ‘solder’ material is melted to form conductive connections between the parts and their pads.

 Let’s explore this in more detail: